 On promotion to the rank of Squadron Leader in 2000, he was posted back to RAF Leuchars to command ‘A Flight’ on 111(F) Squadron.
 In 2002 he was posted to the Ministry of Defence (MOD) in Whitehall, London, where he was responsible for staffing air defence operational requirements, including the acquisition and through life management of air-to-air missiles and fighter aircraft.
 In 2004 he completed the Advanced Command and Staff Course at the Joint Services Command and Staff College where he was promoted to the rank of Wing Commander before being posted to the J3 (Ops) Division in the UK Permanent Joint Headquarters (PJHQ) in 2005, initially as a member of the Iraq Operations Team, and then as the Global Counter Terrorism Operations Team Leader.
 Following this tour, he returned to RAF Coningsby to stand up and command XI Squadron, the second RAF squadron to be equipped with the (Eurofighter) Typhoon FGR4, charged with delivering its air-to-surface capabilities.

-Parker was promoted to the rank of Group Captain in January 2009 and was appointed an OBE in the Queen’s Birthday Honours List later that year.
+Parker was promoted to the rank of Group Captain in January 2009 and was appointed an OBE in the Queen’s Birthday Honours List (QBHL) later that year.
 After a short tour in the Strategy, Policy and Plans division at HQ Air Command, where he was DACOS Plans and Programmes with responsibility for infrastructure plans, basing strategy and financial programming, he was posted back to the MOD for the 2010 Strategic Defence and Security Review, where he served as the Assistant Head of the Equipment Programme, responsible for Capability Strategy and the financial programming of the Defence Equipment Programme.